 How do I contact you?

-You can change teammate until May 1st without additional fees and until a month prior to the race for a fee of 50 Euro.
-You can also switch to the SOLO (single rider) format and race by yourself.
+You could change rider until May 30 without additional fees and until two months prior to the race for a fee of 50 Euro.

 How much is registration?

 Do you have promotions and specials?

 You can save by registering early.
 Go to the registration page for the most updated info.